18F/identity-gitlab/README.md

 ## Setup

-The setup will only need to be run once per AWS account.
-It sets up the s3 bucket and dynamodb stuff for remote state and locking and then goes on to do the deploy.
+The setup make sure that the s3 bucket and dynamodb stuff for remote state and locking are set up, then does the base deployment of the cluster and it's services.
+After that is done, proceed to the Deploy step and execute that to complete the final resources.

 Run it like: `aws-vault exec sandbox-admin -- ./setup.sh gitlab-dev` where `gitlab-dev` is the name of your cluster.